cffdrs/website_en/docs/code.md

 # Code

 ## Repository

-The [cffdrs-ng GitHub repository](https://github.com/nrcan-cfs-fire/cffdrs-ng) contains the up-to-date code for the CFFDRS2025 modules in three programming languages: R, Python, and C. All three languages contain the same equations and perform the same tasks, the choice is yours depending on your system requirements.
+The [cffdrs-ng GitHub repository](https://github.com/nrcan-cfs-fire/cffdrs-ng) contains the up-to-date code for the CFFDRS2025 modules in three programming languages: *R*, *Python*, and *C* (**all C code is still under development**).
+These three versions are written to produce the same results so users can choose the version that fits their own software systems.

+See the [repository README](https://github.com/nrcan-cfs-fire/cffdrs-ng?tab=readme-ov-file#readme) for more information about how to provide bug reports, the structure of the repository, and our updating process.
+For email notifications about code updates, you can specify the type of updates to receive when you <a href="../resources/#sign-up" target="_self">join our mailing list</a>.

+## Capabilities
+- Calculate hourly FWI codes and indices
+- Calculate daily summaries of FWI metrics at peak burn time
+- Calculate hourly grassland code and indices
+- Calculate sunrise, sunset from date and location, and additionally solar radiation from local weather data
+- Convert traditional daily noon weather data into daily minimum/maximum weather data
+- Convert daily minimum/maximum weather data into hourly weather data

 ## Fire Weather Index 2025
 The [Canadian Forest Fire Weather Index (FWI)](https://cwfis.cfs.nrcan.gc.ca/background/summary/fwi) is a major subsystem of the CFFDRS.
 FWI2025 is the next generation FWI system corresponding to the CFFDRS2025.
 The following describes the files, data inputs, parameters, and outputs in a general way for all three languages, noting the variations for specific languages.